tmarsh-cloudian/rag/docs/text_only_ingest.md

 3. Continue following the rest of steps in quickstart to deploy the ingestion-server and rag-server containers.

 4. Once the ingestion and rag servers are deployed, open the [ingestion notebook](../notebooks/ingestion_api_usage.ipynb) and follow the steps.
 While trying out the the `Upload Document Endpoint` set the payload to below.
-We are setting `extract_tables`, `extract_charts` to `False`.
    ```bash
        data = {
         "vdb_endpoint": "http://milvus:19530",